Passports & Visas

 Photocopy your passport’s identification page and keep it separate from the original when you travel.
-For added security, we request that you forward a copy to our office, and also to leave a copy with a friend or a relative at home.
-These simple steps may speed the replacement process if you lose your passport.
-We also recommend that your passport, cash, and other documents not be kept together while traveling in case of loss where you would then lose everything.
+For added security, we request that you forward a copy to our office, and also leave a copy with a friend or a relative at home.
+These steps may speed the replacement process if you lose your passport.
+We also recommend that your passport, cash, and other documents not be kept together while travelling in case of loss where you would then lose everything.

 TourMagination recommends one checked-in piece of luggage and one carry-on bag per person.
 Restrictions on size and weight vary by airline.

 For most airlines, the checked-in bag must not exceed 50 pounds (22.7 kg), and must measure 62 inches (157 cm) or less by adding the height, width, and length.
 For many airlines, the carry-on bag must not exceed 17 pounds (7.7 kg), and must measure 45 inches (114 cm) or less by adding the height, width, and length.
 We recommend you look at the baggage allowance requirements on your airline’s website.

 It is important to have the following with you on board your flights: passport, cash, wallet/purse, medicines, medical devices, essential overnight items in case your baggage is delayed or lost, and if applicable electronic equipment such as laptop computer and camera.

 It is important to be at the airport for your international flight at least 3 hours prior to your departure time as security procedures can be time-consuming.